wavemaker/docs/docs/guide/migrated-docs/wizard-layout.md

 ---
-title: "How to Select Widget Template and Set Icon for Wizard Steps"
+title: How to Select Widget Template and Set Icon for Wizard Steps
-id: "wizard-layout"
+id: wizard-layout
-sidebar_label: "Widget Template and Icons"
+sidebar_label: Widget Template and Icons
+last_update: { author: "WaveMaker" }
 ---
 ---